alcrene/smttask/docs/basics.rst

 Such a task is treated as having a single output (a tuple).
 The output is saved to a single file, and you use indexing to retrieve a particular result.

-Alternatively, one can explicitely construct the `~smttask.TaskOutputs` type:
+Alternatively, one can explicitely construct the `~smttask.TaskOutput` type:

 .. code:: python

-   from smttask import TaskOutputs
+   from smttask import TaskOutput

-   class AddOutputs(TaskOutputs):
+   class AddOutputs(TaskOutput):
      x: float
      n: int